Television production

 Work experience

-It's vital to have some work experience in television production, so you should take advantage of any opportunities to develop practical skills through course projects, work placements or short-term internships.
+It's vital to have some work experience in television production, so take advantage of any opportunities to develop practical skills through course projects, work placements or short-term internships.
 Many course providers have strong links to local TV companies, including local and national broadcasters, and specialised production companies.

 The major broadcasters, including the BBC, ITV, Channel 4 and Sky, offer short-term periods of work experience.
 This type of experience gives an insight into all aspects of television production across the UK.
 Competition for a place on these schemes is fierce, however, so it's worth looking at other options as well.
 Independent production companies may provide opportunities for work shadowing.